Oh My God (Kaiser Chiefs song)

 "Oh My God" is a song by English indie rock band Kaiser Chiefs.
-It was initially released by the Drowned in Sound label on 17 May 2004 as their first major label and fourth overall single, reaching number 66 on the UK Singles Chart, their first under the Kaiser Cheifs moniker after releasing a studio album on the now-defunct Mantra Recordings label and three singles in promotion as Parva between 2001 and 2002 and the album in 2003, all of which failed to chart, where the band was dropped after Beggars Banquet Records subsequently closed the label.
+It was initially released by the Drowned in Sound label on 17 May 2004 as their first major label and fourth overall single, reaching number 66 on the UK Singles Chart, their first under the Kaiser Chiefs moniker after releasing a studio album on the now-defunct Mantra Recordings label and three singles in promotion as Parva between 2001 and 2002 and the album in 2003, all of which failed to chart, where the band was dropped after Beggars Banquet Records subsequently closed the label.

 "Oh My God" was re-released on 21 February 2005, two weeks before the release of their second overall album, Employment.
 This time, it became their breakout single, peaking at number six on the UK Singles Chart, which earned the band their first top-10 hit as well as their highest-charting single at the time until it was succeeded by UK chart-topper "Ruby" in 2007.

 The original single release, now a rarity due to its limited run of 500 copies, features artwork by frontman Ricky Wilson, and its B-sides were earlier versions of "Born to Be a Dancer" and "Caroline, Yes", both of which would also appear on Employment.

 Background

 Singer Ricky Wilson said, "The verses are about the fact that we've been playing together for such a long time and people think, 'What's he doing?
 He's still trying to make a career out of music?
 It'll never work.
 One in a million people do it.'
 But we still had the opinion that we were five of the people in a million, so we carried on."

 Dorian Lynskey of The Guardian wrote that the Kaiser Chiefs had been labeled as has-beens by 2003-2004, and they were desperate to build a fanbase to impress record labels: "The need to make an impression while bottom of the bill in a tiny venue explains all the ohhhhhhs and nanananas and oft-repeated choruses that set up shop in the listener's brain after the first listen."

+The band's now-former drummer Nick Hodgson revealed in a 2023 TikTok video that Wilson had written all the verses, in addition to revealing draft lyrics and a 2003 demo of the song he made.